 A watch for backpacking that most people use every day.
-An upgraded altimeter watch is also recommended that has more features and longer battery life.
+An upgraded altimeter watch with more features and longer battery life is also recommended.

 Hiking watches are more than just a timekeeping device.
 It offers numerous features that keep hikers safe on the trail.
-Special features like altimeters and barometers help hikers get information about their surroundings/
+Unique features like altimeters and barometers help hikers get information about their surroundings/

-There are plenty of affordable hiking watches that offer the same features and functionality as the more expensive models.
-In this guide, we review some of the best backpacking watches under $100 to help you make the best buying decisions.
+Many affordable hiking watches offer the same features and functionality as the more expensive models.
+This guide reviews some of the best Backpacking watches under $100 to help you make the best buying decisions.

 Why use a hiking watch when backpacking?

-Wearing a hiking watch when backpacking without carrying many of the gadgets and equipment that can burden your hike offers many additional benefits to lessen the hassle.
+Wearing a hiking watch when backpacking without many gadgets and equipment that can burden your hike offers many additional benefits to lessen the hassle.

 Why these under 100 dollar Backpacking watches are best?